Universal Darwinism represents a powerful theory of the evolution of dynamic systems.

 Here's an essay of mine about maximum entropy.
 Here's another one by the wonderful science writer, John Whitfield.

-My position here is that the Universal Darwinism and maximum entropy ideas are essentially equivalent.
-Maximum entropy represents the thermodynamic characterization of universal Darwinism.
+It is clear that Universal Darwinism and maximum entropy thermodynamics are very similar.
+Maximum entropy thermodynamics represents a good thermodynamic characterization of universal Darwinism.
 The two ideas evidently have a massive overlap in their domains of application and the predictions they make.
-I think they are essentially the same.

-This conclusion is a surprising one if you look at the contents of the theories.
+Their similarity is surprising if you look at the contents of the two theories.
 They seem to have quite different structures.
-However, was observed by Lotka back in 1922 that the maximum entropy applies to living systems.
+However, it was observed by Lotka back in 1922 that the maximum entropy applies to living systems.
 Since then we have developed an understanding of why that is so: organisms compete to reach sources of order first.
 Organisms need order to fuel their living processes.
-They also try and keep such sources of order away from competitors, often by destroying those resources.
+They also try and keep such sources of order away from competitors, sometimes even if that involves destroying those resources.

 Both ideas apply to irreversible systems.
-Reversibile dynamics lead to no change in entropy.
-Similarly, in universal Darwinism, mutatation and selection means that something has to die or be lost.
+Reversible dynamics lead to no change in entropy.
+Similarly, in universal Darwinism, mutation and selection means that something has to die or be lost.
 I am not talking about microscopic reversibility here, but macroscopic reversibility - i.e. Humpty Dumpty.

 I think that the literature in each of these two fields should substantially enrich the other.
 Rather than competing, I hope that they will complement each other.